Maytag Logo

 In 2006, the manufacturer was acquired by Whirlpool Corporation.
 The new owner decided to keep the brand but went through a rebranding process, introducing a new logo.

-The symbol is in the form of an iron rectangular shield.
+The symbol is a rectangular iron shield.
 The choice of metal trim resonates with the design of the appliances.
 Most Maytag products have stainless steel bodies.

-The sturdy frame looks like a car bumper and speaks to increased durability.
+The sturdy frame resembles a car bumper and suggests greater durability.
 This choice draws a parallel between automobiles and the company’s household machines.
 The armored shield promises longevity and reliability.

-The emblem also takes the viewer back to the beginning, the brand’s origins when the company produced agricultural machinery.
+The emblem also takes the viewer back to the beginning, the brand’s origins, when the company produced agricultural machinery.
 It underscores a period of growth and popularity when Maytag issued small, single-seat racing cars for advertising (1934-1941).
-The shield is also in line with the brand’s first emblem.
+The shield also aligns with the brand’s first emblem.

 Inside the frame, on a corrugated surface resembling a radiator, there’s a shiny metallic inscription in uppercase letters.